JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 # Function 2: makePlot

-The makePlot function does exactly as the name suggests, and turns the created dataset from the last funtion into the desired plot.
+The makePlot function does exactly as the name suggests, and turns the created dataset from the last function into the desired plot.
 Similar to the analysis parameter, some of these inputs could likely be functions instead of text.

 ```python
 #INPUT: A dataset filtered by createData() such that there is a data variable given with position coordinates 'x' and 'y',